Jane Velez-Mitchell: 2008–2014: HLN

+2014–present: UnchainedTV

+In November 2014, she founded JaneUnchained, a digital news network for animal rights and the vegan lifestyle which uses more than 60 volunteer contributors from around the world to showcase vegan festivals, animal rights conferences, organizations, vegan restaurants and cooking.
+The videos originate on Velez-Mitchell's Facebook page.
+The network is a 501 c (3) non profit based in Marina del Rey, California.
+In 2019, JaneUnChained (in conjunction with Eamonn McCrystal's "Inspired.") launched "New Day New Chef", a vegan cooking series for Amazon Prime Video.

+She is co-executive producer and host of New Day New Chef.
+This vegan cooking series has won two Taste Awards, considered the Oscars of food and streams on Amazon Prime and UnchainedTV, and has aired on local public television stations across the US through NETA.
+Also that year JaneUnChained released its first documentary "Countdown to Year Zero" featuring Dr. Sailesh Rao.
+The award-winning documentary Countdown to Year Zero, is now streaming on Amazon Prime and UnchainedTV.
+Countdown to Year Zero has won several awards.

+UnchainedTV streams Pig Little Lies, an UnchainedTV Original Series, made with Eamonn McCrystal.

+In 2022, JaneUnchained was re-branded as UnchainedTV, with Velez-Mitchell as managing editor.

 Books

 Velez-Mitchell wrote the non-fiction Secrets Can Be Murder: What America’s Most Sensational Crimes Tell Us About Ourselves, in 2007.
-The book's premise is that by studying the secrecy and deceit embedded in more than twenty widely covered murder cases in these tragic scenarios that we can learn to opt for honesty in our own lives and avoid similar outcomes.
+The book's premise is that by studying the secrecy and deceit in more than twenty widely covered murder cases, we can learn to opt for honesty in our own lives and avoid similar outcomes.

 In September 2009, Velez-Mitchell released her memoir on addiction recovery, iWant: My Journey from Addiction and Overconsumption to a Simpler, Honest Life.

 In February 2011, Velez-Mitchell released a third book, titled Addict Nation: an Intervention for America.
 This book examines what Velez-Mitchell believes to be growing levels of addiction in the United States to both illegal drugs and to legal phenomena like the Internet, prescription drugs, and fast food.